Kreeblah/NES20Tool/ReadMe.md

 To use this tool, compile it for your favorite OS and then run it with the following options:

+    -enable-ines
+    	Enable iNES header support.  iNES headers will always be lower priority for operations than NES 2.0 headers.
-    -operation
+    -operation string
     	Operation to perform on the ROM set.  {read|write}
+    -organization
+    	Read/write relative file location information for automatic organization.
+    -preserve-trainers
+    	Preserve trainers in read/write process.
+    -rom-base-path string
+    	The path to use for writing organized roms.
-    -rom-path string
+    -rom-source-path string
     	The path to a directory with NES ROMs to use for the operation.
     -xml-file string
     	The path to an XML file to use for the operation.